Oath of Supremacy: Punishment

 Roman Catholics who refused to take the Oath of Supremacy were indicted for treason on charges of praemunire.
 For example, Sir Thomas More opposed the King's separation from the Roman Catholic Church in the English Reformation and refused to accept him as Supreme Head of the Church of England, a title which had been given by parliament through the Act of Supremacy of 1534.
-He was imprisoned in 1534 for his refusal to take the oath, because the act discredited Papal Authority, and his refusal to accept the annulment of Henry’s marriage to Catherine of Aragon.
+He was imprisoned in 1534 for his refusal to take the oath, because the act discredited papal authority, and his refusal to accept the annulment of Henry’s marriage to Catherine of Aragon.
 In 1535, he was tried for treason, convicted on perjured testimony, and beheaded.

-Exceptions
+Exceptions and retention

 Under the reigns of Charles II and James II, the Oath of Supremacy was not so widely employed by the Crown.
 This was largely due to the Catholic sympathies and practices of these monarchs, and the resulting high number of Roman Catholics serving in official positions.
 Examples of officials who never had to take the Oath include the Catholic Privy Counsellors, Sir Stephen Rice and Justin McCarthy, Viscount Mountcashel.
-The centrality of the Oath was re-established under the reign of William III and Mary II, following the Glorious Revolution.
+The centrality of the Oath was re-established under the reign of William III and Mary II, following the Glorious Revolution, and in Ireland following the Williamite reconquest.
+The Oath was retained in the Acts of Union 1800 that transferred Irish representation, still wholly Protestant, from the Irish Parliament in Dublin to the Westminster parliament, reconstituted as the Parliament of the United Kingdom of Great Britain and Ireland.

 Abolition for MPs

-In 1828 Daniel O'Connell defeated a member of the British cabinet in a parliamentary by-election in County Clare.
+In 1828, the Irish Catholic leader Daniel O'Connell defeated William Vesey-FitzGerald in a parliamentary by-election in County Clare.
 His triumph, as the first Catholic to be returned in a parliamentary election since 1688, made a clear issue of the oath, as it required that MPs acknowledge the King as "Supreme Governor" of the Church and thus forswear the Roman communion.
 Fearful of the widespread disturbances that might follow from continuing to insist on the letter of the oath, the government finally relented.
-With the Prime Minister, the Duke of Wellington, persuading the King, George IV, and the Home Secretary, Sir Robert Peel, engaging the Whig opposition, the Catholic Relief Act became law in 1829.
+With the Prime Minister, the Duke of Wellington, persuading the King, George IV, and the Home Secretary, Sir Robert Peel, engaging the Whig opposition, the Roman Catholic Relief Act 1829 became law.